Syspeople/CodeNow/README.md

 NB: Only Basic auth is currently available.

 # Features
-* Work with multiple ServicNow entities Script Includes, widgets
+* Work with multiple ServicNow entities.
-* Saves to ServiceNow on FileSave
+* Automatically saves to your instance.
-* On file open latest is downloaded from ServiceNow
+* Automatically updates from your instance.
-* Intellisense for ServiceNow Class'.
+* Intellisense for ServiceNow Class.
-* Change update Sets
+* Change update Set.

 # How to
 Add screenshots and stuff.

 # Try it
 the only way to currently try the extension is to compile from the source.

 You need to have [Node.js](https://nodejs.org/en/) installed.

 1. Clone and open repository
 2. rebuild module dependencies using command "npm install" (make sure you are located in the workspace root)